 Final verdict

-If you want to build an app or prototype fast and don’t need strict data controls or enterprise-level security, Replit is a practical choice.
-But if you want a platform with enterprise-grade security and governance controls for your internal tools, Superblocks is the better choice.
+If you want to build general-purpose web and mobile prototypes, Replit is a practical choice.
+But if you want to build internal tools with enterprise-grade security and governance controls, Superblocks is the better choice.

 Build secure, governed internal tools with Superblocks

-Below are the extensive features that enable this:
+Here are the extensive features that enable this balance:

 Frequently asked questions